DataGerry/DataGerry/docs/source/getting_started/dg_installation.rst

 |

-Setup via tar.gz / zip Archive
+Setup via zip Archive
 ==============================

-For Linux distributions that are not RPM-based, we provide a ``tar.gz`` and ``zip`` archive containing a setup script for simplified installation.
+For Linux distributions that are not RPM-based, we provide a ``zip`` archive containing a setup script for simplified installation.
 This method requires **systemd** and has been tested on the following distributions:

     - Ubuntu 20.04